ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 __HINT__: You should place your script in following directory of flipper: _SD Card/badusb/<your_script>_

-This task will require some trial and error from your side before finally being able to steal credentials.
+This task will require some trial and error from your side before finally being able to steal credentials and send automatically over email.
 Partial marks can be awarded to good attempts.

 >[!WARNING]
 > Bad USB scripts can be very dangerous as they execute shell commands.
 Writing a wrong script can potentially damage the functionality of your OS or machine.
 Therefore, it is advised